alimenati/PowerMamba/Readme.md

 This repository contains the code and resources for the research project *"PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems."*

+We release a comprehensive dataset for the Electric Reliability Council of Texas (ERCOT) grid, which includes zonal loads, zonal electricity prices, ancillary service prices, and renewable generation time series with hourly granularity.
+This dataset spans five years and provides zonal-level spatial resolution, featuring 22 core time series and an extended version with 262 channels that includes external forecasts.
 The architecture and performance of our prediction model are presented in the following figures:

 <div style="text-align: center;">